Gravitational axial perturbations and quasinormal modes of loop quantum black holes: Introduction

 In this work, we shall address the gravitational wave production by LQBHs.
-Quasinormal frequencies for such black holes have been addressed for the scalar perturbations case in \cite{Chen:2011zzi, Santos:2015gja}.
+Quasinormal frequencies for such black holes have been addressed in the scalar perturbations case in \cite{Chen:2011zzi, Santos:2015gja}.
 However, in a more realistic scenario, gravitational perturbations must be included.
-Investigation on the quasinormal modes spectrum in the context of LQBHs may reveal some advantages front others scenarios under the experimental point of view since the quantum corrections present in this scenario depend on the Barbero-Immirzi parameter \cite{Rovelli:2004tv}, which as has been pointed in \cite{Sahu:2015dea}, does not suffers with the problem of mass suppression as occurs with the parameters of other quantum gravity theories like superstring theory or noncommutative theory.
+Investigation on the quasinormal mode spectrum in the context of LQBHs may reveal some advantages front others scenarios under the experimental point of view since the quantum corrections present in this scenario depend on the dimensionless Barbero-Immirzi parameter \cite{Rovelli:2004tv}, which as it has been pointed in \cite{Sahu:2015dea} does not suffers with the problem of mass suppression, as occurs with the parameters of other quantum gravity theories like superstring theory or noncommutative theory.
+In these theories, the quantum corrections appears as proportional to $(l_{\rm qg}/M)^m$, where $l_{\rm qg}$ is a quantum gravity motivated dimensionful parameter of the theory, $M$ is the black hole mass, and $m$ is some positive number.
+In this way, for large black holes, the corrections coming from quantum gravity effects are mass suppressed.

 The article is organized as follows: in section \eq{sdbh}, we revise the LQBH's theory; in section \eq{rw-formalism}, we calculate the Regge-Wheeler equation for LQBHs; in section \eq{qn-modes}, we calculate the quasinormal modes of the LQBHs.
-Section \eq{conclusions} is devoted to conclusions and remarks.
-Through out this paper, we have used $\hbar = c = G = 1$.
+Section \eq{conclusions} is devoted to conclusions and perspectives.
+Throughout this paper, we have used $\hbar = c = G = 1$.